jeffreywallphd/OpenFinAL/documentation/code_related/guides/git/GitPractices.md

 * Here is a video tutorial for beginners on how to use Git with VS Code
 * [Using Git with Visual Studio Code](https://youtu.be/i_23KUAEtUM?si=peF_blDt208dr8tu)

+## Accepting a GitHub Invitation:
+To start working on the repository, you must accept an invitation to become a collaborator Important Note: Invitations will expire after 7 days, so accept them as soon as possible.
+There are two ways to accept the invitation: Email and GitHub Notifications.
+#### Email:
+* Check the email address that is associated with your GitHub account.
+There will be an email from noreply@github.com that will include an invitation link.
+* Click on the invitation link that is provided in the email.
+It will direct you to GitHub, where you can review the invitation details.
+    - If you are directed to a page that says 404, log in to the GitHub account that is associated with the same email address where you received the invitation.
+If you are not signed into the correct account, it will not work.
+* Click the accept button, and you will gain access.
+#### GitHub Notifications:
+* Go to https://github.com/dashboard and log in to the GitHub account that the invitation was sent to.
+* In the top right corner near your profile icon, there will be a notifications tray.
+Click on it to access your notifications.
+    - Linked directly to notifications github.com/notifications
+* From there, you will be able to find the invitation to the repository.
+Click on the notification to view the invitation details, then click Accept Invitation.

 ## Branching
 If you are a developer on your team, you must have Jeff Wall give you access to the repository first.